HadrienRenaud/NeuronProject/README.md

 # NeuronProject
 NeuronNetwork for letter reading

-Created by french students Pierre Brown, Guillaume Bressan and Hadrien Renaud-Lebret for their TIPE Project.
+Created by french students Pierre Browne, Guillaume Bressan and Hadrien Renaud-Lebret for their TIPE Project.